 - When all five main characters fall asleep together in a pile.

 - Littlefoot could let Cera smash her head in while trying to get her own food.
 Instead he grabs a handful, waits, and throws a portion down after she rams her head against a tree.
-He'd rather see her confidence boost than let her starve.
+He'd rather put up with her stubborn and arrogant attitude than let her starve.

 - When they all finally made it to the great valley.

-- Bonus points for the moment when Ducky introduces Spike to her siblings, who are all more than happy to accept him into their family.
+- Bonus points for the moment when Ducky introduces Spike to her parents and siblings, who are all more than happy to accept him into their family.

 - That, and the part where all the kids are together again just before the end credits roll.

-- Diana Ross'es "If We Hold On Together", played over the closing credits.
+- The Diana Ross tune "If We Hold On Together", played over the closing credits.
 It not only sums up the movie's main premise, but is also a message to those watching it to never give up, no matter how hard life may become.

-- For some reason, Spike taking an immediate liking to tickles (an early mammal from the 4th movie) is really adorable.
-Especially as they're the first to find the night flowers together.
+- For some reason, Spike takes an immediate liking to Tickles (an early mammal from the 4th movie), which is really adorable.
+They're the first to find the night flowers together.

 - In the 5th movie, Chomper seems positively overjoyed to finally have friends on his island, and does everything in his power to try to keep them safe and happy.